A rash is a common symptom of Lyme disease. These types of rashes can change over time, as the bacteria spread.

 There are three stages of Lyme disease.

-After exposure to the disease bacterium, a person may notice some of the following skin changes:
+After exposure to the bacteria that cause Lyme disease, a person may notice some of the following skin changes:

 In the first stage of Lyme disease, a quick-spreading rash often develops at or near the site of the bite.